Working in childcare

 Jobs include playgroup leader, playworker, nursery assistant or childminder and it is possible to build qualifications as you go.

 The Care Council for Wales lists the qualifications needed to work within the early years and childcare sector in Wales.

 People wanting to work with children will need to apply for a Disclosure and Barring Service (DBS) check and receive a DBS certificate before being considered for a placement.

-Before you can start work in your own home caring for children under 8 years old, you must be registered as a childminder with Care and Social Services Inspectorate Wales (CSSIW).
+Before you can start work in your own home caring for children under 8 years old, you must be registered as a childminder with the Care Inspectorate Wales.